-Now let’s see how you too can create beautiful milk bath photography.
+Let’s see how you too, can create beautiful milk bath photography.

-The concept of milk baths seems very specific.
+The concept of milk bath photography seems very specific.
 But all kinds of photographers find it useful.

 White is associated with softness and purity.
-This is why milk bath maternity photography is so popular.
+This is why milk bath for baby or maternity photography is so popular.

-You can use a milk bath to emphasise the size of a baby bump and focus on the relationship between a mother and her child.
+You can use a milk bath to emphasise the size of a baby bump.
 Or simply to make your model feel beautiful in her skin.

-And if you feel bold enough, you can get into the bathtub yourself for self-portraits!
+If you feel bold enough, you can get into the bathtub yourself for milk bath self-portraits!

-You don’t need expensive products to make a visually appealing milk bath.
-All you need is a bathtub, warm water, and some whole milk.
+You don’t need expensive products to make milk bath photos.
+All you need is a bath tub, warm water, and some milk.

-Fill your bathtub with warm water and, once you’re happy with the amount, start adding milk to it.
-You can use milk powder instead of milk.
-Make sure the water is warm enough to dissolve everything, or else you’ll have to deal with unflattering chunks of powder.
+Your next question may be ‘What kind of milk do you use for a milk bath?’
+Whole milk is best.
+You can also use milk powder instead of milk.
+Make sure the water is warm enough to dissolve everything.
+If it’s not, you’ll have to deal with unflattering chunks of powder in your milk bath.

 To avoid ruining the effect, don’t use all the milk immediately.
 Use small amounts and experiment with various levels of translucency.

 The uniqueness of milk bath photography comes with a set of equally unique challenges and risks.
-Keep these tips in mind before you start planning your photo shoot:
+Keep these tips in mind before you start planning your milk bath photo shoot:

-- You need to have an idea of how long your shoot will be.
-If you’ll be shooting for over half an hour, make sure you have access to warm water.
+- You need to have an idea of how long your milk bath photography shoot will be.
+If you are shooting for over half an hour, make sure you have access to warm water.
 That way you can keep your subject comfortable.
-This is especially important when it comes to children.
+This is especially important when it comes to children or baby photography.

 - Ask your model to bring a dry, clean outfit to wear after the photo shoot is over.
 This might sound very obvious.
 But it’s something you or your client could easily forget while preparing for your session.

-- Bring a towel and a mat to keep your model’s face dry and to make sure she can get out of the bathtub safely.
-Most importantly, make sure that the floor isn’t slippery.
+- Bring a towel and a mat to keep your model’s face dry and to make sure she can get out of the bath tub safely.
+Make sure that the floor isn’t slippery.

-- If you’re going to be working with props like flowers, avoid using ones with lots of dirt, pollen, or thorns.
-This way you’ll avoid ruining the milk bath or hurting your model.
+- If you’re going to be working with props like real flowers, avoid using ones with dirt, pollen, or thorns.
+This way, you’ll avoid ruining the milk bath or hurting your model.

 - Make sure your model isn’t allergic to the kinds of flowers you’ll be using.
-To avoid discomfort, I recommend using synthetic flowers over real flowers.
+To avoid discomfort, I recommend using fake flowers over real flowers.

-Of course, not every bathtub can be picked up and placed anywhere.
-This is why some photographers shoot in hotel rooms or use kiddie pools instead.
+Of course, not every bath tub can be picked up and placed anywhere.
+This is why some photographers shoot in hotel rooms or use inflatable pools instead.

 Avoid standing above your model during your shoot.
-This will create unflattering reflections in the bathtub and unwanted distractions.
-Shoot from different angles to avoid this.
+This will create unflattering reflections in the milk bath tub and unwanted distractions.

 You need to be aware of complementary colours when it comes to milk bath maternity photos.
 Keep things neutral.
 Pastel colours like lavender and baby pink won’t clash with the whiteness of the milk.